Liam-W-Smith/Liam-W-Smith.github.io/index.md

 This past summer, I worked as a research assistant for Professor Joe Holler at Middlebury College.
 In this position, I checked the validity of a published study on social vulnerability to natural disasters by coding their entire analysis in Python.
 As a part of my work, I programmed Principal Component Analysis with varimax rotation from scratch and critiqued the statistical methodology of the Social Vulnerability Index (SoVI).
-My research advisor and I wrote [this report on our work](RPr-Spielman-2020-report.pdf), which we will present at the American Association of Geographers Annual Meeting in April 2024.
+My research advisor and I wrote [this report on our work](RPr-Spielman-2020-report.pdf), and presented our work at the American Association of Geographers Annual Meeting in April 2024.

 ## Remote Sensing Experience

-I've taken two geography courses on remote sensing using Google Earth Engine and I'm enrolled in a computer science course on image processing this spring.
+I've taken two geography courses on remote sensing using Google Earth Engine and one computer science course on image processing.
 In my first remote sensing class, I learned the fundamentals of image interpretation and spatial analysis in Google Earth Engine, producing this [web app](https://lwsmith.users.earthengine.app/view/changing-ndvi-and-lst-in-cape-town) as a part of my final project.
 In my second remote sensing class, we delved into advanced topics like clustering and classification using machine learning methods and touched on other topics like drone imagery acquisition and image processing in ArcGIS Pro.
 If you're interested in seeing this work, please visit the [website I built for this class](https://sites.middlebury.edu/lwsmithremotesensing/).
+In the image processing course, I learned to use Python, particularly NumPy and scikit-image, to analyze images.
+For my [final project](https://liam-w-smith.github.io/csci-0452-final-project/), I explored several machine learning algorithms for road segmentation.

 ## Open Source GIS